PMs & Metrics: Retention Rate

 "Period of time" indicates that retention rate can be calculated weekly, monthly, or annually.
 It's important to figure out what period of time a given retention rate refers to since that rate can be different based on the time of year, time of month, etc.

 Customer retention is an important metric to measure because good customer retention denotes a good product and good customer support.
-It makes a lot of intuitive sense to ensure that your existing customers continue to use your product or company.
+It makes a lot of intuitive sense to ensure that your existing customers continue to use your product or service.
 Here are several more reasons why customer retention is so important:

 - A 5% increase in customer retention can increase profitability by 75% (Bain & Co)